 Harry’s orders: a) to rescue the hostages by any means necessary if the opportunity presents itself, if not, then b) to covertly keep tabs on the location of the hostages in case the Emperor decides to take them even further inland and c) to feel out Theodore’s many enemies in the war-torn country and try to recruit ad hoc allies to prevent the Emperor’s army from escaping.

 Flashman’s guide, translator and fellow warrior will be the beautiful Ethiopian woman Uliba-Wark, half-sister to the country’s Queen.
 Uliba-Wark has a small domain of her own and is up to her neck in Abyssinia’s countless political and sexual intrigues & rivalries.

-Harry’s other leading ladies in this Abyssinian romp include Warkite, rival claimant to the throne, Malee, Uliba-Wark’s scheming friend and sexual rival plus a coterie of gorgeous serving maids who hungrily heap attention on the willing Flashman since the rest of their men are away at war or already killed off.
+Harry’s other leading ladies in this Abyssinian romp include Malee, Uliba-Wark’s scheming friend and sexual rival plus a coterie of gorgeous serving maids who hungrily heap attention on the willing Flashman since the rest of their men are away at war or already killed off.

-In other types of action Flashman – armed with pistols and with an Abyssinian sword that dates back to the Crusades – finds himself battling invaders of his ally’s castle, chased over a majestic waterfall to certain doom, trying to survive in a vault filled with a veritable army of yellow scorpions and dangling upside-down in a cage suspended a half-mile above an Ethiopian valley.
+In other types of action Flashman – armed with pistols and with an Abyssinian sword that dates back to the Crusades – finds himself battling invaders of his ally’s castle, chased over a majestic waterfall to certain doom, trying to survive in a vault filled with a veritable army of yellow scorpions, fed inch by inch into a roaring fire and dangling upside-down in a cage suspended a half-mile above an Ethiopian valley.

 And of course none of Harry’s adventures would be complete without real-life atrocities perpetrated by the ruling class of every country he travels through.
 Among Emperor Theodore’s grisliest works: a real-life “forest” of hundreds of crucifixes on which he eliminated untold numbers of his subjects in Gondar.